-I created PDX, a vertical data layout that accelerates vector similarity search, and ALP, the state-of-the-art in lossless floating-point data compression.
+I created PDX, a transposed data layout that accelerates vector similarity search, and ALP, the state-of-the-art in lossless floating-point data compression.

-PDX is a vertical data layout for vectors that store the dimensions of different vectors together.
+PDX is a transposed data layout for vectors that store the dimensions of different vectors together.
 In a nutshell, PDX is PAX for vector similarity search.
-PDX brings to the table:
+You can read more about PDX in my blog-posts: Sub-millisecond similarity search on IVF indexes with PDX and What if we store vector embeddings vertically?

 ALP: Adaptive Lossless floating-Point Compression